-- The Johnson plan covers an unlimited number of trips that are 62 days' duration or less.
+- The Johnson plan covers an unlimited number of trips that are 93 days' duration or less.
 (For an additional fee, longer trips can be covered.)
-It covers emergency medical travel expenses up to \$5,000,000 per person per trip, and it includes trip cancellation and interruption insurance of up to \$8,000 per insured person per trip. - The MEDOC plan covers an unlimited number of trips that are either 17 or 35 days' duration or less, depending upon which option is selected.
+It covers emergency medical travel expenses up to \$5,000,000 per insured person per policy year, and it includes trip cancellation and interruption insurance of up to \$8,000 per insured person per trip. - The MEDOC plan covers an unlimited number of trips that are either 17 or 35 days' duration or less, depending upon which option is selected.
 (For an additional fee, longer trips can be covered.)
-It covers emergency medical travel expenses up to \$5,000,000 per policy year for each insured individual and includes trip cancellation and interruption insurance of up to \$8,000 per insured person per trip. - The RTO plan covers an unlimited number of trips that are 93 days' duration or less.
+It covers emergency medical travel expenses up to \$5,000,000 per insured person per policy year and includes trip cancellation and interruption insurance of up to \$8,000 per insured person per trip. - The RTOERO plan covers an unlimited number of trips that are 93 days' duration or less.
 (For an additional fee, longer trips can be covered.)
-It covers emergency medical travel expenses up to \$2,000,000 per person per trip and includes trip cancellation and interruption insurance of up to \$6,000 per person per trip.
+It covers emergency medical travel expenses up to \$10,000,000 per insured person and includes trip cancellation and interruption insurance of up to \$6,000 per person per trip.